 If the light permits, I always render several frames with shadows in a series.
-People are standing, doing something, and you are filming their shadows.
+People are standing, doing something, and you are filming their shades.
 Beauty!

 Imagine a beautiful sunset in all tones and the silhouette of two lovers looking at each other.
-There are two options: either take people completely black, or in post-processing, slightly stretch the shadows and show them a little.
+There are two options: either take people completely black or slightly stretch the shadows and show them a little in post-processing.
 The main thing is not to overdo it.
-Be guided by the logic that against the light they cannot be as bright as in the sun.
+Be guided by the logic that against the light, they cannot be as bright as in the sun.

-Shooting through glass.
-This is someone who has enough imagination for that.
+Shooting through Glass - this is for someone who has enough imagination for that.
 Glass can be colored, convex, faceted: both the glare gives a beautiful, and the blur adds interesting.

 They are everywhere: arches, windows, arms, fences, etc. If you turn your attention to looking for frames, you will notice them everywhere.